Mental Health Advisor and Resources

 If our Mental Health Advisor is away, the University has other mental health advisers who are available during office hours.
-Please contact the Welfare Co-ordinator, College Nurse or your tutor for an urgent referral.
+Please contact the Welfare Officer, College Nurse or your tutor for an urgent referral to the UCS.

 During office hours, you can also make an emergency appointment with your GP, who can offer support and make a referral.